envio-cli/envio-cli.github.io/envio/installation.md

     paru -S envio-bin
     ```

+    # Debian/Ubuntu
+    On Debian based systems you can currently only install `envio` via the `.deb` package available on the [releases page](https://github.com/envio-cli/envio/releases/latest).

+    ```sh
+    sudo dpkg -i envio_0.5.0_amd64.deb # Adjust the version and architecture accordingly
+    ```

-    # Other Linux Distributions
+    # Releases
-    `envio` is also available as a `.deb` and also as a `.tar.gz` file for other Linux distributions.
-You can find the latest version on the [releases page](https://github.com/envio-cli/envio/releases/latest).
+    Archives are available on the [releases page](https://github.com/envio-cli/envio/releases/latest).
+They contain the binary and some extra files such as shell completions.

     Here is a list of the following architectures that are officially supported:
     - `aarch64`
     - `amd64`
     - `x86_64`
     - `i686`

-    In the future we plan to support installing `envio` via other package managers
+    In the future we plan to support installing `envio` via other package managers as well.
   </TabItem>

 </Tabs>